Key Takeaways

 The Round Face

 Try to add height and length.
 Long layers, deep side parts, and angled cuts pull the eye down and slim the cheeks.
+If you want more options, see our full guide to the best haircuts for round face.

 Face-framing layers provide dimension and can elongate the face.
 Side-swept bangs and soft curls that begin below the cheekbone assist.